gytdau/blog/README.md

 # Gytis's Blog

 This is my blog.
-You really aren't obligated to read it.
+[Read on the web interface.](http://blog.gytis.co)

+Runs on Jekyll.